lsvhome/TSLint.MSBuild/README.md

 # TSLint for MSBuild

-An MSBuild wrapper around Palantir's wonderful [tslint](https://github.com/palantir/tslint).
+An MSBuild target for linting TypeScript code using [TSLint](https://github.com/palantir/tslint).
 Get it at [nuget.org](https://www.nuget.org/packages/TSLint.MSBuild/).

 ## Usage